 Introduction to Homeware Hacking

-Warning: This process is not supported by the manufacturer or supplier of your Gateway.
+This process is not supported by the manufacturer or supplier of your Gateway.

-There is no way of knowing your situation and the process could break your Gateway or reduce its security allowing other people into your network.
+The process could break your Gateway or reduce its security allowing other people into your network.
 Anyone following this guide accepts full responsibility for the outcomes.

 Why Hack your Gateway